-Grade Checking and Appeals Process on MSA University Provisions
+Checking on Grades at MSA University

 For complaints concerning academic issues at MSA University, students may submit appeals either to check on the accuracy of grades or to complain about unfair grades.
 Please refer to the Examination and Grading system.